-- 7. Therefore, the United States proposes that Resolution Conf.
-10.13 be revised at CoP13 to include the definition of plywood and the HS code(s) for the commodity endorsed by the Plants Committee and agreed to by the Bigleaf Mahogany Working Group.
+- 8. Therefore the United States proposes that Resolution Conf.
+10.13 be revised to include the definition of plywood and the HS code(s) for the commodity endorsed by the Plants Committee and agreed to by the Mahogany Working Group.
 The revised version of Resolution Conf.
-10.13 proposed by the United States is provided in the Annex to this document.
-Proposed deleted text is presented in strikethrough and the proposed new text is underlined. - 8.
+10.13 proposed by the United States and endorsed by the Plants Committee is provided in the Annex to the present document. - 9.
 It should be noted that, in addition to proposed revisions related to plywood, the United States has also proposed several revisions to the text in Resolution Conf.
 10.13 to reflect CITES procedural and factual changes that have occurred since the Resolution was adopted in 1997.